bookofjoa/bookofjoa/Bookofjoa/chapters/wisdom/chapter-63-justice-seeking.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 43</span></h3>
-<p>The ultimate life challenges age discrimination in employment and other areas, recognizing the value and rights of people at all life stages.</p>
+<p>Joa challenges age discrimination in employment and other areas, recognizing the value and rights of people at all life stages.</p>
 </div>

 <div class="verse">